Keys of Life

 Help Us Run This Program

-If you’d like to make a contribution to help Keys of Life reach even more special needs children, simply choose the amount you’re happy to donate (or set your own amount) and click the button.
+If you’d like to make a contribution to help Keys of Life reach even more students with diverse learning needs, simply choose the amount you’re happy to donate (or set your own amount) and click the button.

 Thankyou very much for your generosity, this is a program that makes a difference – which means your donation is making a difference.